-nnuities at their most basic level are a simple concept to grasp - but as the old saying goes: the devil is in the details.
+Annuities at their most basic level are a simple concept to grasp - but as the old saying goes: the devil is in the details.
 Each contract has its own the unique set of provisions, which complicates the advisor's task of recommending suitable contracts for his or her client's unique situation.
 As a result, many clients have been sold annuity contracts that do not meet their needs.
 Over the years, the annuity industry has developed new, more complicated types of contracts, such as equity indexed annuities, and introduced new benefits that are not easily understood, such as enhanced living and death benefits.
 While these new products can offer prospects a greater range of options to meet their financial needs, they often can confuse clients and agents alike.
 Government regulators at the state and federal level have noted this evolution of product design and its adverse impact on clients.
 As a result, they have imposed additional regulations on the sale of annuities.
 The purpose of these enhanced regulations is to protect consumers and aid advisors in their search for suitable investment recommendation.

-This chapter will explore two new amendments to Florida's Senior Consumer Law: the Seibel Act, passed in 2008, and the Safeguard Our Seniors Act, signed by the governor in 2010.
+This chapter will explore one of these regulations in depth: Florida's Senior Consumer Law.
 As we'll see there is an exemption in this law for transactions governed by the Financial Industry Regulatory Authority (FINRA).
 FINRA rules and state law, to some extent, overlap each other, but sometimes neither may not apply to a particular transaction.
 Ethical advisors will want to follow the general principles of these regulations regardless of whether the strict language of the rules applies to a particular situation or not.